How to add social proof without slowing your store

 Preparing your UGC and social-proof strategy for BFCM

-BFCM traffic is colder, comparison-heavy and fast, the conditions where proof decides the sale.
-You cannot collect UGC in the rush: build depth in Q3 and deploy fast before peak.
+BFCM traffic is colder, comparison-heavy and fast, so proof decides the sale.
+You cannot collect UGC in the rush: build depth in Q3 and deploy before the peak.

 - Strategy